githuboctupus/weatherthing/README.md

-Conversation opened.
-5 messages.
-1 message unread.

-Skip to content
-Using Gmail with screen readers
-1 of 1,100
-Re: Document shared with you: "GT Essay.docx"
-Inbox

-Yang Chen
-Sun, Nov 2, 3:20 PM (18 hours ago)
-I am good with it.
-How is your Github repo preparation going?
-Repo1 DeepLabv3 notebook + version history record + detailed document Use chatgpt to convert the d
-2

-Yang Chen
-Sun, Nov 2, 9:37 PM (12 hours ago)
-Yep.
-No problem.
-I have a tool that can scan your code and generate the readme/diagram.
-No worries.
-It doesn't affect your GT application submission.
-No AO will

-Yang Chen
-Attachments
-9:53 AM (6 minutes ago)
-to Shen, me

-Here are the README.md and functional diagram as we discussed for the Flank weather project.

-1. Remember to put the diagram into the markdown document.
-2. Remember to add the "license" info in the README.md 2 Attachments
-  •  Scanned by Gmail

 # WeatherThing

 A Python-based weather analysis application that studies weather patterns following natural disasters in specific US cities.
 The application combines historical storm data with real-time weather information to generate AI-powered scientific analysis reports.